Itraconazole Side Effects

 Applies to itraconazole: oral capsule, oral solution, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking itraconazole:More common
+You should check with your doctor immediately if any of these side effects occur when taking itraconazole:More common

 - decreased urine